 The large distance between equilibrium contracts and c^{Max} is important.
-The left panel of Figure 3 shows how a startup's equilibrium value (as a fraction of the maximum value under c^{Max}) changes when we vary the contract terms while holding agents' qualities fixed.
+The left panel of Figure 4 shows how a startup's equilibrium value (as a fraction of the maximum value under c^{Max}) changes when we vary the contract terms while holding agents' qualities fixed.
 We focus on two salient contracts.
 The first is the representative contract in the data, with an average observed equity share of 39.6%, participation, and VC board seats, but no pay-to-play.
 With this contract, $c^{,Avg}$, the firm's value is 82.6% of its maximal value.
 The second salient contract is the unconstrained contract, $c^{,Unc}$, offered by the highest quality VC that a given entrepreneur can feasibly attract.
-This contract has a 44.5% equity share, and is otherwise the same as the representative contract.
+This contract has a 44.5% equity share but is otherwise the same as the representative contract.
 Firm value is 77.5% of its maximal value under this contract.

-4.2.4 Deviations from Common Equity Split
+4.2.5 Deviations from Common Equity Split

-To gain a better understanding of the quantitative impact of contract terms on the split of value between VC and entrepreneur, the right panel of Figure 3 shows how the VC's fraction of total value varies with the terms, holding the parties' qualities fixed.
+To gain a better understanding of the quantitative impact of contract terms on the split of value between VC and entrepreneur, the right panel of Figure 4 shows how the VC's fraction of total value varies with the terms, holding the parties' qualities fixed.
 The negative intercept γ_1 in equation (12) means that terms that are always present in contracts (such as 1X liquidation preference), or that are unavailable in our data are on average VC-friendly, resulting in a larger VC fraction of the firm than the VC equity share alone suggests.
-In particular, while 14.7% of VC equity in the value-maximizing contract c^{Max} may appear low, this contract actually leaves
+In particular, while a 14.7% VC equity share in the value-maximizing contract c^{Max} may appear low, this contract actually leaves the VC with 28.2% of the total value.
+In Appendix F, we use a simple Black-Scholes calibration to show that the 13.5% gap is mainly due to the presence of the 1X liquidation preference in the value-maximizing convertible preferred equity contract: It accounts for approximately 76% of the

-18Positively assortative matching does not necessarily hold in matching models with endogenous contracts.
+22Positively assortative matching does not necessarily hold in matching models with endogenous contracts.
 The restrictive theoretical conditions for positively assortative matching in search and matching models are provided in Shimer and Smith (2000) and Smith (2011).
 Hagedorn, Law, and Manovskii (2017) find violations of assortative matching in the labor market.
 In their model, contracts (wages) do not impact firm value by assumption.
 Our result shows that assortative matching also does not generally hold when contracts impact value.
 Appendix E provides a more detailed discussion.

-the VC with 28.2% of the total value.
-In Appendix G, we use a simple Black-Scholes calibration to show that the 13.5% gap is mainly due to the presence of the 1X liquidation preference in the value-maximizing convertible preferred equity contract.
-The liquidation preference accounts for approximately 76% of the gap (10.3% of the 13.5% gap).
-The presence of participation and VC board seats further increases the VC's fraction of the firm.
+gap (10.3% of the 13.5% gap).
+The presence of participation and VC board seats further increases the VC's fraction of firm value.
 For example, $c^{,Avg}$ leaves the VC with 49.1% of the total value, while $c^{,Unc}$ leaves the VC with 52.8% of the value.